JanMMeyer/Graph3d/README.md

 <b>Loading graph data:</b>

 To load a Graph, use the "Open"-Button and select a folder containing "Nodes.csv" and "Edges.csv".
 The Build comes with some example graph data in the "ImportDataExamples" subfolder.
-More Details on the required data format in the 'Data Format' section below
+More Details on the required data format in the [Data Format](#data-format) section below.

 <b>Force Adjustment</b>